 Everything needs to breathe, the clothes in your wardrobe, the books on your shelf, the toiletries in your bathroom.
-Regular cleaning becomes easier and even the risk of triggering 'shared space rage' with your flatmates gets reduced as a bonus.
+Regular cleaning becomes easier, your Feng Shui grows stronger and even the risk of triggering 'shared space rage' with your flatmates gets reduced as a bonus.

 Your Movers Will Love You

 There's nothing more a Mover likes on arrival than seeing everything nicely boxed up, it makes carrying and loading much easier.
 By embracing a clutter free life, the packing up for each move ceases to be such a dreaded chore.

 Of course it will be harder to achieve in certain situations, and it should also be recognised that some people get understandable comfort from being surrounded by their lifelong familiar possessions.
 However there is definitely an increasing tendency towards living simply, with even IKEA recently announcing we have finally got enough 'stuff' or words to that effect.

 We're not suggesting anything like the more extreme end of minimalism (which can almost border on freeloading if you're not careful).
 People will always need the basic things and that's not going to change anytime soon, but if you only keep what's actually useful or valued there's a good chance you'll find at least a couple of large bin bags worth of junk that can be discarded.

 According to all the self help books, when you have less stuff you will usually find you have more time, less stress, and an increased overall sense of freedom that is the perfect antidote to our busy gadget driven lives, and we have to agree it makes sense.